kbab6aoo/HowToArticles/RedHatPackageManager/rpmBuild.md

-# Steps to Build a RPM from Source on CentOs / RedHat
+# Steps to Build an RPM from Source on CentOs / RedHat
 Sometimes you might have access to an open source application source code but might not have the RPM file to install it on your system.

 In that situation, you can either compile the source code and install the application from source code, or build a RPM file from source code yourself, and use the RPM file to install the application.